RemakingEden/playwright-browserstack-demo/README.md

 ## GitHub Actions

 This repository includes a GitHub Action that runs the tests both locally and on BrowserStack.
-The workflow is defined in the `.github/workflows/main.yml` file.
+The workflows are defined in the `.github/workflows` folder.

 ## Contributing